galaxyproject/SARS-CoV-2/README.md

 [James Taylor](https://github.com/jxtx),
 [Steven Weaver](https://github.com/stevenweaver)

-The is a companion to our study describing the analysis of early COVID-19 data.
-It contains description of workflows and exact versions of all software used.
+This repo serves as a companion to our study describing the analysis of early COVID-19 data.
+It contains descriptions of workflows and exact versions of all software used.
 The goals of this study were to:

  1. Underscore the importance of access to raw data
  2. Demonstrate that existing community efforts in curation and deployment of biomedical software can reliably support rapid reproducible research during global crises

 Our analysis was divided into six parts listed below.
 Each part has a dedicated page that provides links to input datasets, intermediate and final results, workflows, and Galaxy histories that list all details for each analysis.
-These workflows can be re-run by anyone on two global Galaxy instances in [US](http://usegalaxy.org) and [Europe](http://usegalaxy.eu).
+These workflows can be re-run by anyone on two global Galaxy instances in the [US](http://usegalaxy.org) and in [Europe](http://usegalaxy.eu).

   1. [Pre-processing of raw read data](https://github.com/galaxyproject/SARS-CoV-2/tree/master/1-PreProcessing)
   2. [Assembly of COVID-19 genome](https://github.com/galaxyproject/SARS-CoV-2/tree/master/2-Assembly)